 Numi Organic Tea, an Oakland-based organic tea enterprise, is a rare quadruple-bottom line company that includes people, planet, profit, and purpose in their business model.

-Numi’s teas are made with organic teas, herbs, and 100% real fruits, flowers and spices and are ethically sourced.
-Almost all (93% in 2017) are Fair Trade or Fair Labor certified products.
+The founding B Corp has fair trade or fair labor certified products.
 Their company also uses sustainable packaging for their teas.
 The tea boxes are made of 90% post-consumer recycled content and their tea wrappers are now compostable.

 Numi Organic Tea’s mission includes maximizing social and environmental impact, which they achieve through the Numi Foundation.
 The Numi Foundation supports three programs, helping people both locally in Oakland, and globally.